bastibe/python-soundfile/CONTRIBUTING.rst

 Set up local environment with the following commands::

-   pip install numpy pytest "cffi>=1.0" python soundfile_build.py
+   pip install numpy pytest "cffi>=1.0" typing-extensions python soundfile_build.py

 To run the tests, use::